-Another interesting part of construction is that it still has the remains of modern civilization (of the ancient life).
+Another interesting part of the construction is that it still has the remains of modern civilization (of ancient life).
 Archeologists also found settlements for the builders, medical facilities, and large-scale production of food supply.

 Even for those in the archaeological world, it is hard to believe that Egypt had reached that point of civilization before most parts of the world even began to build a proper community.

 If documentary footage of African wildlife grows an admiration in your soul, the Serengeti National Park in Tanzania should be on your bucket list.

 You probably have heard the term “safari” far too often, but in Serengeti, the word refers to a quite different thing thanks to The Great Migration.